Maryland Air National Guard: Cold War

 The Maryland Air National Guard endured multiple changes in designation and equipment during the 1970s.
 The 135th Special Operations Group switched first to a tactical air support role, where it flew forward air controller missions with O-2A Skymasters, then in 1977, assumed a new mission and was redesignated the 135th Tactical Airlift Group and equipped with the de Havilland C-7A Caribou.
 In 1980, the unit converted to the C-130 Hercules aircraft.

 The 175th Tactical Fighter Group also changed aircraft to meet the evolving needs of the Air Force.
 In 1970, the 175th turned in its F-86s and received A-37 Dragonflies in their place.
 Nine years later, in 1979, the unit was re-equipped with brand new A-10 Thunderbolt II aircraft from the Fairchild factory in Hagerstown, Maryland.

-The military facilities at Martin State Airport were formally renamed the Warfield Air National Guard Base in honor of Maj Gen (Ret) Edwin Warfield III, former Adjutant General of Maryland, in 1982 and the base has since been known as Warfield Air National Guard Base.
+The military facilities at Martin State Airport were formally renamed the Warfield Air National Guard Base in honor of Maj Gen (Ret) Edwin Warfield III, former Adjutant General of Maryland, in 1982 and the base has since been known as Warfield Air National Guard Base within the state, although the U.S. Air Force does not officially recognize that name due to a policy that military facilities at dual-use airfields must use the same name as the civilian airport.
 The civilian portion of the field had been obtained by the state and renamed Martin State Airport in 1975.